 - Engage with influencers.
 Influencers are specific brands (usually individual personal brands) on social media with large follower counts and a great deal of influence (hence the name) in the community.
 One post from an influencer, even a simple acknowledgement of your account, can instantly attract hundreds or thousands of new eyes to your material.
 If your material is interesting, they’ll stick around for the long haul.
 To get the attention of an influencer, you’ll have to identify one, start sharing his/her content, and engaging with him/her.
 Eventually he/she will take notice and return the favor—in most cases.
 In other cases, you may have to make a request directly.

 - Publish on multiple outside sources.
 To build an audience, you can’t rely on yourself alone.
 You have to take advantage of the channels, platforms, and audiences that exist outside your corner of the web.
-Start by reaching out to similar independent publishers, such as individual blogs or local news outlets, and offer guest posts for publication and syndication; this is a fantastic way to earn inbound links (or you can try professional link building services.
+Start by reaching out to similar independent publishers, such as individual blogs or local news outlets, and offer guest posts for publication and syndication.
+This is a fantastic way to earn inbound links, or you can try professional link building services such as the ones from SEO.co.
 Include your social information at the bottom of your posts, and you’ll be exposed to dozens to hundreds of new visitors.
 Gradually scale your way up to higher-profile, national publishers, and that exposure will rise exponentially.
 Plus, those outside sources will usually syndicate your post and acknowledge you on social platforms directly.

 - Get involved in niche discussions.
 Sometimes, making yourself more visible is all it takes to get more followers.
 Use social listening software or engage in basic searches to find unique discussions happening in your industry.
 Plug yourself into those discussions with a comment or question, and do your best to answer the questions of others.
 This is especially useful in LinkedIn Groups, since all members tend to share a common purpose, direction, or goal.
 From there, you can reach out to the people you engaged with or simply wait for one or two of them to follow you.
 The more often you do this, the more you stand to gain, and if you want to be known as an industry authority, it’s a necessity.